KDABLabs/cxx-qt-servo-webview/README.md

 If you using Nix and if not on NixOS, make sure to run the final executable with the `nixGLMesa` wrapper (or if not on Mesa, with the correct wrapper for your driver).
 This will make sure that the OpenGL drivers are passed through from the host system with [nixGL](https://github.com/nix-community/nixGL).

+## Raspberry Pi

+On Raspberry Pi 4 it is still necessary to force OpenGL ES in servo.
+Otherwise Qt (which auto-picks GLES) will use GLES, while servo uses GL, which will then later crash.

+Additionally, for OpenGL ES to work on Raspbian Bookworm, the following host packages need to be manually installed:

+- libgles2-mesa-dev
+- libdrm-dev

+The driver is passed through to the Nix environment with nixGL.

+For further debugging OpenGL ES issues [https://github.com/matusnovak/rpi-opengl-without-x](https://github.com/matusnovak/rpi-opengl-without-x) may be useful.

 ## Licensing

 This demo is Copyright (C) Klarälvdalens Datakonsult AB, and is available under